barumau/pandunia/zhongwen/jumla.md

 **sa e pingo.** This is an apple.

-**sa e roxu pingo.** This is a red apple.
+**sa e ros pingo.** This is a red apple.

-**sa pingo roxu.** This apple is red.
+**sa pingo ros.** This apple is red.

-Note: When an adjective, like **roxu**, is placed before a noun, it works as a modifier.
+Note: When an adjective, like **ros**, is placed before a noun, it works as a modifier.
 When it follows the noun, it works as an adjectival verb.